arsharma2818/HACK_UMBC_RPS/README.md

-# RugGuard - Educational DeFi Simulator
+# CryptoCanary - Educational DeFi Simulator

-RugGuard is an educational platform designed to help users understand cryptocurrency scams through safe, hands-on simulations.
+CryptoCanary is an educational platform designed to help users understand cryptocurrency scams through safe, hands-on simulations.
 Learn about rug pulls, liquidity pools, and DeFi mechanics without risking real funds.

-## 🎯 What is RugGuard?
+## 🎯 What is CryptoCanary?

-RugGuard is a **completely safe, educational simulation** that teaches users about:
+CryptoCanary is a **completely safe, educational simulation** that teaches users about:
 - How rug pulls work in practice
 - Automated Market Maker (AMM) mechanics
 - Liquidity pool dynamics